Published on August 15, 2022

-As relates to women and ovarian cancer, although the exact cause of ovarian cancer is not known, one of the risk factors may be obesity.
+As relates to ovarian cancer, although the exact cause of ovarian cancer is not known, one of the risk factors is thought to be obesity.
 The link?
-Estrogen, which is, as I stated earlier, made in body fat . . . and the more fat cells a woman has, the more estrogen she produces.
-In premenopausal women, each month progesterone is also produced to enable the lining of the womb to be shed during the menstrual cycle.
+Estrogen is, as I stated earlier, made in body fat . . . and the more fat cells a woman has, the more estrogen she produces.
+In pre-menopausal women, each month progesterone is also produced to enable the lining of the womb to be shed during the menstrual cycle.
 However, after menopause, when estrogen production by the ovaries drops dramatically, it continues to be produced in fat tissue.
-Therefore, women in menopause and who have excess body fat continue to produce high levels of estrogen, and these act on the womb lining—but without the regulating effects of progesterone.
+Therefore, women in menopause and who have excess body fat continue to produce high levels of estrogen, and these act on the womb lining — but without the regulating effects of progesterone.
 It’s this that’s the link to ovarian cancer.

-Men aren’t of the hook.
-Men also have to concern themselves with estrogen because visceral fat produces a form of estrogen.
+When it comes to estrogen, men are NOT off the hook!
+Men also must concern themselves with estrogen because, again, visceral fat produces estrogen.
 Obesity increases a man’s risk of developing prostate (and colon) cancer, and the fatter the man, the more aggressive the cancer.

 Insulin is the hormone that regulates blood sugar.
 Inflammation caused by obesity can keep the body from properly responding to insulin.
 This is called insulin resistance.
 When the body doesn’t respond to insulin correctly, it produces more insulin to make up for that.